rxcle/rxindi-support/v2/api.md

 # Rxindi API

-Most Rxindi functions that are available from the Rxindi panel UI can also be invoked as commands through the standard InDesign Plug-ins panel and via scripting.
+Most Rxindi functions available from the Rxindi panel UI can also be invoked as commands through the standard InDesign Plug-ins panel or via scripting.

 The plugins panel can be activated via the `Plug-ins > Plugins Panel` menu and then expanding the `Rxindi` item.
 You can invoke a command by clicking on it.
 The table below lists the commands as they appear in the Plug-ins panel and their associated scripting names.
 Some commands take optional arguments; these can only be specified when the command is invoked via a script.